Connecticut Mesothelioma Lawyer

 Many industrial work sites were also relevant sources of asbestos use and exposure.
 Waterbury was one major area for asbestos exposure in Connecticut.[5]
 It has a long history of manufacturing, especially brass.
 Waterbury became so well known for its quality brass that it touts the nickname “Brass City.”

-Thousands of people worked in the brass industry in Waterbury.
-The industry exposed them to asbestos.
+Thousands of people worked in the brass industry in Waterbury, which exposed them to asbestos.
 Companies like American Brass Company, Anaconda Metal Hose, Chase Brass and Copper Company, and Somers Brass put their workers at risk for decades.

 Military Asbestos Exposure in Connecticut